AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/service-region-configuration-for-apis.md

 <br />

-For invoking region specific PDF Services API endpoints, hostnames needs to be changed to the following format : `https://pdf-services-{regionCode}.adobe.io`.
+For invoking region specific PDF Services API endpoints, hostnames needs to be changed to the following pattern : `https://pdf-services-{regionCode}.adobe.io`.

 ### Assets API